guiwege/GameMagnifier/README.md

 follow the steps below:
 1. Put xinput1_3.dll in this apps folder.

-You are done if your version of Windows is below Windows 10.
+That's it if your version of Windows is below 10.

 For Windows 10, it seems that there is an update that disables the Guide Button, and in order to get it working again you will have to follow a few more steps (Credits to nullskillz from Steam forums):